 Trunk training can also be used as means to facilitate improvements in the generation of ‘effective mass’.

-Overloading the trunk with heavy, stability exercises such as farmer holds (pictured above) can increase the isometric force production (bracing) at impact.
+Overloading the trunk with heavy, stability exercises such as farmer holds, or exercises that can increase the isometric force production (bracing) at impact.
 Try out this one below….

 End Range Stiffening